FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 return True
 ```

-If this check passes, the `utxoID` field of each input is set to the UTXO ID of the respective contract.
+If this check passes, the `utxoID` field of each contract input is set to the UTXO ID of the respective contract.
+The `txoPointer` of each input is also set to the TXO pointer of the UTXO with ID `utxoID`.

 ### Sufficient Balance